Ohio River: John Howard and John Peter Salling (1742)

-Nineteenth century
+19th century

 During the nineteenth century, emigrants from Virginia, North Carolina and Kentucky traveled by the river and settled along its northern bank.
 Known as butternuts, they formed the dominant culture in the southern portions of Ohio, Indiana and Illinois with a society that was primarily Southern in culture.
 Largely devoted to agricultural pursuits, they shipped much of their produce along the river to ports such as Cincinnati.